 In order to get a reference point for your intonation, you need to make sure your guitar is properly tuned.
 If you don’t have access to a line-in or clip-on tuner, there are some decent tuner apps available for compatible smartphones.

 It’s good practice to start tuning at the 6th string (low E).
 This string puts a lot more tension on the neck than the high E, so tuning it first means minimal readjustments once you have finished all 6 strings.

 Adjust the pitch of each string up or down depending on what your tuner says to do.
 Once all strings have been tuned, play each string open again to ensure that additional tension or relief on the neck from your adjustments hasn’t thrown the tuning out as you progressed through the strings.

 Step 2: Check The 12th Fret Harmonic

-The fastest way to establish whether your intonation is correct is to check the pitch of each string when playing a note fretted at the 12th, followed by playing the natural harmonic at the 12th.
+The fastest way to establish whether your intonation is correct is to check the pitch of each string when playing a note fretted at the 12th fret, followed by playing the natural harmonic at the 12th fret.
 Make sure you have followed step 1 and tuned up before starting.

 To play harmonics, start with the low E, and gently touch the string with a finger directly above the 12th fret.
 Make sure you don’t actually depress the string; it definitely should not be in contact with the fret.
-Play the note, and observe the reading on your tuner.
+Play the note by touching the string at the 12th fret and observe the reading on your tuner.

 Step 3: Fully Finger The Note at the 12th Fret

 Next, you’ll need to play the note at the 12th fret.
 To do so, fully depress the low E string all the way to the fretboard in between the 11th and 12th frets.
-Compare the reading on your tuner to the reading you got when playing the 12th natural harmonic.
+Compare the reading on your tuner while fretting the 12th fret to the reading you got when playing the 12th natural harmonic.